 Empowering Women in STEM: Continue reading Empowering Women in STEM

 It’s graduation season.
-(Cue Pomp and Circumstance) I have compiled a list of gifts that are both functional and unique so you can find the perfect gift for your science graduate.
-What gift is your favorite?
+Cue Pomp and Circumstance.
+Looking for a nice gift for your recent grad?
+I have compiled a list of gifts that are both functional and unique so you can find the perfect gift for your science graduate.
+There is a gift here for everyone.

 10 Gift Ideas for Science Graduates: Continue reading 10 Gift Ideas for Science Graduates